To be is to do: Jean-Paul Sartre (French philosopher)

 When there were no ‘therapists’, communities still had listeners – sages and religious leaders.
 True, it was often not so much that we were being listened to – as being told!
 Here, in an England long past, with low rates of literacy, there were people who helped to interpret the laws of the community, say, by referring to the Bible.
 Attendances in church were high and individuals found themselves ostricised for not attending church regularly.
 People were easily reached and they did not travel far.
 The sermon was a grand device for group therapy – if rather prescriptive.

-Today, we have different forms of prescription, e.g. doctors using their perception of their patients’ ‘ills’.
+Today, we have different prescriptions, e.g. from doctors using their perception of their patients’ ‘ills’.
 The predominant concern in this model is to find out what is ‘wrong’ and find ways to put it ‘right’.
 Technology, science and medicine became rather complicated over time.
 The local sage – even barbers – gave way to a body of trained and well-informed men.
 It took sometime before women found their place in the world of medicine despite having played a rather larger role in the pre-Christian and Medieaval traditions.

 Doctors became so thoroughly trained that patients became subjects to be studied, rather than people to be engaged in a process of change.
 It’s not easy to explain why a medication worked – so simply “try it” seemed a prevailing outlook.
 An experiment, maybe, but not one requiring you to have an opinion.

 One group of doctors, now called psychiatrists, emerged to pay attention to the Mind.
 It was not difficult, at that time, to see the doctor-therapist as a wise person to be trusted with our healing.
-There was no particular need for you to participate in the healing process!!
+There was no particular need for you to participate actively in the healing process!!
 Indeed, today in the UK, your local GP still has formal responsibility for both your physical and mental health.

 So powerful was this group that early psychologists, or carers, felt obliged to get a ticket as a doctor.
 Freud was qualified as a medical doctor and even less well known names like Cecily Saunders – a founder of the palliative care movement – realised she had to train as a doctor if she was to have any clout.
 In her case, I suspect being a woman had something to do with it as well.